WNT4 deficiency: Diagnosis

-Related Disorders / Common Misdiagnoses
+Related disorders / common misdiagnoses

 WNT4 deficiency can sometimes be misdiagnosed because there are other disorders that elicit very similar symptoms.
 One other rare disorder is known as Mayer-Rokitansky-Kuster-Hauser (MRKH) syndrome.
 It is said that women who have WNT4 deficiency have been misdiagnosed with MRKH syndrome due to very similar signs and symptoms, however, the main difference is that in MRKH syndrome, there is no mutation present on the WNT4 gene even though there is an underdevelopment of the uterus/vagina and amenorrhea while still maintaining normal ovarian function.
 MRKH syndrome is typically the first diagnosis given, but upon extensive genetic testing and imaging analysis, WNT4 deficiency is the correct diagnosis.

 Additionally, complete androgen insensitivity syndrome is a rare disorder in which individuals are genetically male (46, XY) but they do not respond to androgens.
 This syndrome demonstrates intersex because phenotypically the person is female and displays all external phenotypes of a female, but genetically male because their karyotype denotes 46, XY.

-Prevention/Treatment
+Prevention/treatment

 Since WNT4 is a congenital disease, and it is autosomal dominantly inherited, there is no prevention.
 Since one of the main signs of WNT4 deficiency is having an absent uterus, conceiving is not an option.
 However, other forms of conception may be available to them since they have functional ovaries but since this disease has an autosomal dominant pattern of inheritance, genetic testing might be a suggestion in order to prevent the passing of the gene.

 Treatment, on the other hand, is still in the works considering there are not many cases reported and of those cases, severity of diagnosis differs.
 However, generally speaking based on what is known, treatment of WNT4 deficiency is directed toward specific symptoms that are apparent in each individual meaning that they arise on a case by case basis.
 Nonetheless, treatment will require efforts from a team of specialists such as pediatricians (given a diagnosis under age 18), internists, gynecologists, nephrologists, endocrinologists, plastic surgeons, urologists, psychiatrists, and more.